-In her book, The Edible Front Yard, Ivette Soler suggests that each plant have at least two unique features that make them worthy of that real estate.
-This includes attractive seedpods, color, texture, form, or long-lasting leaves and blooms.
+In her book, The Edible Front Yard, Ivette Soler suggests that each plant have at least two unique features that make them worthy of your real estate.
+This includes attractive seedpods, color, texture, form or long-lasting leaves and blooms.
 And let’s not forget delicious taste (wherever possible).

 Whatever your criteria, it’s crucial to choose plants that do well where you live.
 Take a walk around your neighborhood and see which plants are thriving.
 Which ones don’t you see?
 Next, consider interplanting edibles with ornamentals for best results.
 This not only means adding interest and variety to your garden, it also creates a balance for a wide variety of microbes, insects, amphibians, and birds lessening your need for pest controls.